Assembler to MOD File

 OPCODES Description

-CSECT or Control Section, this should be a simply statement with a label in position 1.
+CSECT Control Section, this should be a simply statement with a label in position 1.

 ORG The ORG instruction alters the setting of the location counter and thus controls the structure of the current control section.
 This redefines portions of a control section.